SBHC Core Grant Program Information

 • Continue efforts to increase health equity throughout Washington and prioritize serving, engaging, and supporting historically underserved communities, including Tribal communities.

 DOH awarded the first core (planning, start-up, and operations) SBHC grants in 2022.
 Currently, all grantees are implementing their projects.
-Please see the SBHC story map for information on the current DOH SBHC grant recipients and their projects.
+See the SBHC story map for a map of current DOH SBHC grant recipients and information on their projects.
 The core grant types are defined below:

-• Planning Grants ($50,000) – Planning grant recipients gather information, support, and resources to plan for a new SBHC in a community or school where one does not currently operate.
+• Planning Grants (up to $50,000) – Planning grant recipients gather information, support, and resources to plan for a new SBHC in a community or school where one does not currently operate.

-• Start-Up Grants ($250,000) – Start-up grant recipients use grant funding to implement their existing SBHC start-up plan to open and operate an SBHC in a community or school where one does not currently operate.
+• Start-Up Grants (up to $250,000) – Start-up grant recipients use grant funding to implement their existing SBHC start-up plan to open and operate an SBHC in a community or school where one does not currently operate.

-• Operational, Expansion, and/or Improvement Grants ($150,000) – Operations grant recipients have an established SBHC and use grant funding for ongoing operations and/or an expansion or improvement project.
+• Operational, Expansion, and/or Improvement Grants (up to $150,000) – Operations grant recipients have an established SBHC and use grant funding for ongoing operations and/or an expansion or improvement project.

-In 2024, DOH published SBHC Grant Requirements, which outlines key definitions and requirements for the SBHC program to ensure that DOH SBHC core grant projects meet the intent of RCW 43.70.825 and the needs of Washington communities.
-The grant requirements were informed by feedback from SBHCs, partners, the SBHC Community Advisory Board, and Youth Advisory Council.
+The SBHC Grant Requirements (PDF) outline more key definitions and requirements to participate in the SBHC grant program.
+The requirements help to ensure that DOH SBHC core grant projects meet the needs of Washington communities and the intent of the law establishing the program.
+SBHCs, partners, the SBHC Community Advisory Board, and Youth Advisory Council provided feedback to inform the final grant requirements.